 Dear Jonathan,

-SCI is pleased to report the election of officers for 2015 as follows: Chair – Anne Aikman-Scalese (IPC), Vice Chair – Lori Schulman (NPOC).
+The GNSO’s Standing Committee for GNSO Improvements Implementation (SCI) is pleased to report the election of officers for 2015 as follows: Chair – Anne Aikman-Scalese (IPC), Vice Chair – Lori Schulman (NPOC).

-SCI is currently planning its work for 2015 and is seeking further direction from Council in this regard.
-As you know, the SCI’s Charter is to review and assess the effective functioning of the GNSO Procedures and WG guidelines.
-This work falls into two general categories: (1) requests for review from Council relating to immediate problems and (2) periodic review of all procedures and guidelines in order to identify possible issues and/or improvements.
+The SCI is currently planning its work for 2015 and is seeking further direction from the GNSO Council in this regard.
+As you know, the SCI’s Charter is to review and assess the effective functioning of the GNSO Procedures and WG Guidelines.
+This work falls into two general categories: (1) requests for review from the Council, or a group chartered by the Council, relating to problems identified by the Council or group; and (2) periodic review of possible issues and/or improvements based on a review plan submitted by the SCI to the Council.

-We understand that two matters raised previously by SCI were temporarily put on hold, but believe that the SCI’s focus on improvements is a positive aspect of ICANN’s overall accountability and should be ongoing in accordance with its Charter.
-Further possibilities for 2015 SCI work include:
+The SCI had previously discussed the following issues as possible work items for review:

 Review of Operating Procedures Relating to “Friendly Amendments” to Motions.
 The SCI notes that the Council’s approach to “friendly amendments” is not defined and that this can lead to inconsistent handling of proposed amendments.
-SCI recommends clarification of procedures for identifying and acting on friendly amendments.
+The SCI also notes that consideration of this issue, along with that concerning the role of a proposer and a seconder to a motion, has been placed on hold by the Council.
+We therefore request to be notified through our Council liaison at such time when the Council resumes its consideration of these matters.

 Application of “10 Day Waiver Rule” to Resubmitted Motions.
-Last year, acting on an SCI recommendation, the Council amended the Operating Procedures to allow for waivers of the 10-day motion submission deadline under certain circumstances.
-The question whether the new 10-day waiver rule applies to resubmitted motions was not directly considered by SCI and we recommend that this be reviewed and clarified.
+Last year, acting on an SCI recommendation, the Council amended the GNSO Operating Procedures to allow for waivers of the 10-day motion submission deadline under certain circumstances.
+In approving this recommendation, the Council explicitly noted that this new rule would not affect the existing rule on resubmitted motions; however, the additional question whether the new rule applies to resubmitted motions was not directly considered by SCI.
+We recommend that the Council consider whether this question should be reviewed and clarified by the SCI.

 Full Review of Working Group Consensus Levels.
-An amendment was approved by Council in 2014 to add a footnote to clarify the fact that there can be a “Consensus Against” a particular recommendation.
-At that time, it was suggested that a full review of WG Consensus levels should be undertaken in accordance with SCI’s periodic review responsibilities.
+An amendment in the form of a footnote to the GNSO Working Group Guidelines was approved by the Council in 2014, to clarify the fact that there can be a “Consensus Against” a particular recommendation.
+In adopting the SCI’s recommendation on this point, the GNSO Council had expressly agreed to consider the SCI’s suggestion that a full review of the Consensus Levels be undertaken as part of a more comprehensive review of the GNSO’s Operating Procedures, including the WG Guidelines.

-Full Review of GNSO Operating Procedures (including PDP Manual and WG Guidelines).
-It has been noted that SCI’s periodic review responsibilities will require a full review of the GNSO Operating Procedures at the appropriate time.
+In respect of the last two items listed above, the SCI recommends that the GNSO Council consider initiating work on them at the appropriate time in light of the ongoing GNSO Review.
+This could follow the release of the results of the Review, or another time the Council considers most useful to the GNSO community.

-We are also aware that the results of the GNSO Review are likely to impact SCI’s work in 2015.
-We look forward to receiving your response to the questions above and the Council’s view on how we prioritize our work for 2015.
-Pending Council’s response, SCI will begin work on its periodic review function, factoring into this consideration the results of the Westlake Report.
+We look forward to receiving the Council’s view on how we prioritize our work for 2015.
+Pending the Council’s response, the SCI will begin work on its periodic review function, factoring into this consideration the timing of the release of the Westlake Report regarding the GNSO Review.

 Respectfully submitted,